SCRT-HQ/VaporShell/docs/glossary/Add-VSCloudFrontDistributionCustomErrorResponse.md

 ### -ErrorCachingMinTTL
 The minimum amount of time, in seconds, that you want CloudFront to cache the HTTP status code specified in ErrorCode.
 When this time period has elapsed, CloudFront queries your origin to see whether the problem that caused the error has been resolved and the requested object is now available.
-If you don't want to specify a value, include an empty element, \<ErrorCachingMinTTL\>, in the XML document.
 For more information, see Customizing Error Responses: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/custom-error-pages.html in the *Amazon CloudFront Developer Guide*.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-distribution-customerrorresponse.html#cfn-cloudfront-distribution-customerrorresponse-errorcachingminttl